Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-ios.rst

 .. _lan-ios:

 ================================
-Trusting your server's CA on iOS
+Trusting Your Server's CA on iOS
 ================================

 This applies to iOS v15 and v16.
 For older versions, see the `v14 guide </0.3.1.x/user-manual/connecting/connecting-lan/lan-os/lan-ios>`_.